-Second, the officer must read or otherwise transmit the contents of that document verbatim to the magistrate judge.
-This means that the officer may, if the option is available, transmit the duplicate original warrant to the magistrate judge by e-mail or facsimile.
+Second, the officer must read or otherwise transmit the contents of the document verbatim to the judge.
+The officer may, if the option is available, transmit the duplicate original warrant to the magistrate judge by e-mail or facsimile.

-3. Preparation of "Original" Warrant
+(c) Preparation of "Original" Warrant

-If the officer read the contents of the proposed duplicate original warrant, the magistrate judge must enter those contents into an original warrant.
+If the officer reads the contents of the proposed duplicate original warrant, the magistrate judge must enter those contents into an original warrant.
 Of course, the magistrate judge may modify the original warrant.
-In that case, the judge will direct the officer to modify the proposed duplicate original warrant accordingly.
+In that case, the judge will file the modified original and direct the officer to modify the proposed duplicate original warrant accordingly.